medhakini/CS163-Projects-2024Fall/_posts/2024-12-13-team45-peekaboo.md

 viewpoints to maintain visibility of target objects, even when occlusions or obstacles obstruct their line of sight.
-Traditional robotic vision systems often address this requirement by either using a large array of static sensors, usually cameras , pointing in different orientations, or by moving a single sensor in a predetermined path.
+Traditional robotic vision systems often address this requirement by either using a large array of static sensors, usually cameras, pointing in different orientations, or by moving a single sensor in a predetermined path.
 Both approaches have their downsides.
 Arrays of static sensors are far more expensive than using a single sensor, and rely on the motion of their agent